HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Compiler

 \subsection{Staged Compilation}

-Multi-Stage Programming (or staging) is the programming language technique that executes programs in multiple stages.
-In Lightweight Modular Staging (LMS), higher order type (Rep[T]) labels the program fragments of the next stage.
-In the current stage, all Rep-typed variables (and computations) form computation graphs (\ie, LMS IR).
-Staging is similar to and more general than the construction of TensorFlow computation graphs using TensorFlow APIs, since it is designed to handle more programming language constructs such as functions and closures.
+Multi-Stage Programming~\cite{DBLP:journals/tcs/TahaS00} (or staging) is the programming language technique that executes programs in multiple stages.
+A staged computation does not immediately compute a result, but returns a program fragment that represents the computation and that can be explicitly executed to form the next computational stage.
 The key benefit of staging is that the present-stage code can be written in a high-level style, yet generates future-stage code that is very low-level and efficient. \figref{fig:compilation} illustrates an end-to-end compilation path in HACCLE.
-The compiler takes a Scala program with Harpoon annotations, constructs a computation graph that expresses an abstract circuit.
+The compiler takes a Scala program with Harpoon annotations (see \secref{sec:harpoon}), and constructs a computation graph that expresses an abstract circuit.
 Given a backend specification, the compiler will generate a target program for it.
-Currently, our compiler is not able to automatically choose an appropriate backend and initialize all the parameters that are needed for it.
+Currently, our compiler is not able to automatically choose an appropriate backend and initialize all the parameters for it.
 Thus, a backend specification is needed.
-It is a file that contains a set of parameters that are needed for translating an abstract circuit to a concrete backend program.
-For testing and development, we currently hard-coded those information in the program.
-There are no technique difficulties to read the information from a file.
+It is a file that contains a set of parameters for translating an abstract circuit to a concrete backend program.